varunbhoopalam/versioned-values/README.md

 ## Versioned Values

-A tool to create and maintain semantically versioned principles and values to help you live a principle-centered life.
+A tool to create and maintain **semantically versioned principles and values** to live a principle-centered life.

 ## Motivation